savantly-net/sprout-platform/docs/features/index.md

 description: Platform Features
 ---

+The goal is to keep the base Sprout Platform simple, and provide lot's of flexibility for extension.

-Learn about the built-in features of the Sprout Platform.
+Learn about several built-in features common for most applications.